duerzy/qa-use/README.md

 # 2️⃣ Configure environment variables
 cp .env.example .env
 # Edit .env and add your API keys
+# Set NODE_ENV to 'local' to use local API

 # 3️⃣ Launch the platform
 docker compose up